tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 when verifying the precommits.
 With no batching, this would be roughly `3ms` per round.
 It is quite unlikely, therefore, that this accounts for any serious amount of the ~7 seconds of block time per height in the Hub.

+This may cause slowdown when syncing, since the process needs to constantly verify signatures.
+It's possible that improved signature aggregation will lead to improved light client or other syncing performance.
+In general, a metric should be added to track block rate while blocksyncing.

 #### Claim: Our use of digital signatures in the consensus protocol contributes to performance issue